Abbas1Hussein/adp_desktop/README.md

    ),
    child: _scaffoldPage(),
 ),
-///
 /// In this example, the `AdaptiveTitleBar` widget is used to customize the appearance of the title bar.
-/// It allows you to set properties such as the height, app title, and app icon.
 /// The `TitleBarMode.hidden` can be used to hide the title bar on specific screens.
 /// The `_scaffoldPage()` function represents the content of the screen wrapped by the title bar.
 ```